redhat-france-sa/knative-handyman/README.md

 ## Installation
 ### Deploy required Operators

+> This demonstration has been created on OpenShift version 4.7 and recently updated to OpenShift 4.9+.
+If you stick with OpenShift 4.7 for now, check the manifests placed in `/manifests/openshift-4.7` folder for specific resources versions.

-This demonstration has been tested on OpenShift version 4.7.
+This demonstration has been tested on OpenShift version 4.9.
 In order to deploy it, you'll need the AMQ Streams/Strimzi.io operator as well as the OpenShoft Serverless/Knative operator.
 Start installing these operators for the whole cluster:

 ```shell